JuntaoDong/DataSciencePortfolio/.ipynb_checkpoints/README-checkpoint.md

 + Finish most part of the thesis
 + Complete the construction of data science portfolio
 + Interview problems
-+ Start to applying full-time opsition by the end of August
++ Start to applying full
-+ A & DS
++ A & DS-time opsition by the end of August